hewinsonj/MyTikiAPP/README.md

   - view all of my original recipes in a list.
   - view all of the recipes I have favorited.
   - read more details of individual recipes.
+  - see the original creator of the classic tiki cocktails.
+  - see when my original cocktails were last updated.
   - delete my recipes.
   - favorite the provided classic tiki recipes.
   - remove recipes from my favorites.